As a resale aggregator, prices may be higher than face value.

 Inevitably, a small percentage of NUFC Season Ticket holders won’t renew each spring, and the total will gradually come down.

-In the summer of 2024 the club also completely overhauled the way it sells matchday tickets at St, James’ Park.
+In the 2020s the club also completely overhauled the way it sells matchday tickets at St, James’ Park.

 This involved the introduction of a ticket ballot, selling most of the general admission seats, and then a much smaller release a week later in a Member General Sale.
 Find out how to get a Newcastle United Membership